prashantk0001/RuleEngine/README.md

 `(( param1 != 1 || param1 == 2 ) && ( param1 != null && param2 != null && param2 != param1) )`

 above logic needs to be put into JSON as:

+if you need easy rule generation at runtime, look at [Rule Parser](https://github.com/prashantk0001/RuleParser)

 ```